 Curiosity for your Internship

-As someone looking to complete an internship abroad, you are curious to experience real life applications of your chosen field of study.
+As someone looking to complete an internship, either abroad or virtually, you are curious to experience real life applications of your chosen field of study.

 When you enroll with Global Experiences, we want to know what you are curious about.
 What it is you’d like to experience: what you like about your studies, which courses interest you the most, what experience you have working with others or on projects and what career field you’d like to explore.
 The more information and consideration you give to what type of placement area would appeal to you – in conversations with the admissions counselor and then with your program advisor – the more likely it is that we can direct you to a placement which will align with your goals and current experience and skills.